 very time a big wave surfer takes to the waves they are putting their lives on the line.
 These guys don’t just surf normal waves, but rather waves that often measure close to 100 feet.

 The sport demands incredible surfing ability and nerves of absolute steel as surfers battle unpredictable and dangerous conditions, from Ireland’s Atlantic coast to Hawaii.

 Incredibly quick footwork, the ability to throw accurate, fast and powerful punches for 12 three-minute rounds while also trying to avoid punches from an opponent who is intent on knocking you out.

 Any boxer of any level will tell you that taking blow after blow from an opponent doubles the speed at which energy drains from your body.
 These guys belong to the hardest sports list.

 Similar to boxing in that the sport demands throwing and taking hits, MMA also requires its athletes to master an array of fighting styles which they must adopt and utilise mid-fight to get the better of their opponent.
-As well as this, both MMA and boxing are ranked among the hardest sports because each fight takes months of grueling training and preparation, unlike the weekly training soccer players go through, for example.
+As well as this, both MMA and boxing are ranked among the hardest sports because each fight takes months of gruelling training and preparation, unlike the weekly training soccer players go through, for example.

 With a lot of kicking and grabbing going on under the surface and all sorts of sly blows in the water, polo is highly physical.
 Water polo receives a boost to skill level, as the game itself is supplemented by the need to not drown during it.